rhysd/YourFukurou/README.md

 To look up class names, you can use Chrome DevTools.
 You can open DevTools from menu or setting `NODE_ENV` environment variable to 'development'.

+## Drawer Timeline

+You can see temporary timeline (e.g. user specific tweets) in drawer.
+When you click icon in tweets or screen name or icon in profile popup, the user information and the user's tweets are shown in drawer.
+Keybind is switched from global keybinds to drawer timeline keybinds.

 ## Keyboard Shortcuts

 There are some keyboard shortcut contexts.
 They can be customizable by action name (Please see below 'JSON Configuration File' section).